madduci/docker-msvc-cpp/README.md

 This is a reproducible Linux-based Dockerfile for cross compiling with MSVC, Conan, CMake, Ninja and Wix Toolset, usable as base image for CI style setups.

-This requires a zipped package of a real MSVC installation from Windows (currently only supporting MSVC 2019, tested 16.5), which isn't redistributable.
+This requires a zipped package of a real MSVC installation from Windows (currently only supporting MSVC 2019, tested until 16.6), which isn't redistributable.

 The MSVC installation can be performed using a Vagrant box and executing the installation of MSVC Community Edition, whose Vagrantfile is included in this repository.